Steve Hanke: Argentina

-In 1989, Hanke met Argentine President Carlos Menem, who connected Hanke and his wife, Liliane, with the libertarian faction in the Argentine Congress led by Alvaro Alsogaray, for the purpose of developing a currency reform that would end Argentina's inflation problems.
+In 1989, Hanke met Argentine President Carlos Menem, who connected Hanke and his wife, Liliane, with the right-wing libertarian faction in the Argentine Congress led by Alvaro Alsogaray, for the purpose of developing a currency reform that would end Argentina's inflation problems.
 Hanke was an early proponent of a currency board system for Argentina, which he outlined in a 1991 book.
 The book, ¿Banco Central O Caja de Conversión? was co-authored by Kurt Schuler and included a preface by Argentine Congressman José María Ibarbia, who was a member of the Alsogaray faction.
 Later, Hanke worked closely with Menem and members of the Argentine Congress to implement a currency board, along the general lines of Hanke and Schuler's original proposal.
 The result was not an orthodox currency board, but rather a "convertibility system", passed in the Convertibility Law of 1991, which ended Argentina's hyperinflation episode.

-During the 1989 to 1991 period, Hanke worked closely with Congressman José María Ibarbia and his colleagues (the so-called Alsogaray faction) in the Argentine Congress to develop a blueprint for a currency board system.
+During the 1989 to 1991 period, Hanke worked closely with Congressman José María Ibarbia and his colleagues (the Alsogaray faction) in the Argentine Congress to develop a blueprint for a currency board system.
 That blueprint was published in Buenos Aires and contains a preface written by José María Ibarbia.
 Following Hanke and Sir Alan Walters' 1994 prediction of the Mexican peso's collapse, Argentine Finance Minister Domingo Cavallo invited Hanke to serve as his adviser.
 During this time, Hanke's primary role was to leverage his scholarship and experience as one of the experts who was in the middle of the currency reform debates before the adoption of the convertibility system – as well as his credibility established when he predicted the tequila crisis – to explain how the convertibility system operated at the time, and to restore confidence in Argentina and the peso's international credibility.
-At the time, Hanke was described by Argentine newspapers as "Cavallo's spokesman" and the "generator of confidence" in the Argentine economy.
+At the time, Hanke was described by Argentine newspapers as "Cavallo's spokesman", as well as the "generator of confidence" in the Argentine economy.

-Argentina's convertibility system differed in several key respects from Hanke's original proposal, however.
+Argentina's convertibility system differed in several key respects from Hanke's original proposal.
 In October 1991, the year the system was implemented, Hanke warned in a Wall Street Journal op-ed that the convertibility system could begin to function as a central bank, and eventually collapse.
 This prediction came true in the late 1990s, as the Argentine convertibility system began to function like a central bank and engage in sterilization.
 Hanke wrote many articles showing that the convertibility system was not a currency board.
 As the convertibility system began to falter, Carlos Menem, on Hanke's advice, proposed dollarization for Argentina – first in 1995 and again in January 1999.
 In February 1999, Menem asked Hanke to prepare a dollarization blueprint for Argentina.
 This proposal was never acted upon, and the convertibility system ultimately collapsed in 2002.